MultiZebraLogic: A Multilingual Logical Reasoning Benchmark: Results

 \subsection{Model Comparison}

 Fig.~\ref{fig:scores} shows the mean performance metrics of o3-mini and GPT-4o mini for different puzzle sizes and 5 red herrings.
 Based on the metrics, we see that 2×3 and 4×5 are suitably difficult sizes for GPT-4o mini and o3-mini, respectively, as their mean puzzle-level accuracies, $\overline{A_{\mathrm{puzzle}}}$, are $0.36\pm0.05$ and $0.42\pm0.05$, respectively (with one $\sigma$ uncertainties). $\overline{A_{\mathrm{cell}}}$ for the two models is $0.70\pm0.03$ and $0.66\pm0.04$, respectively.
 An almost correct response that permutes the objects could get $A_{\mathrm{cell}}=0$.
-This rarely happens in practise, as shown in App. \ref{app:best_cell}.
+This rarely happens in practice, as shown in Appendix~\ref{app:best_cell}.

-To get an overall comparison score, we start by computing the difference in puzzle-level accuracy means, $\Delta\overline{A_{\mathrm{puzzle}}}$, for each puzzle size evaluated by both LLMs (as illustrated in App. \ref{app:model_comparison} ).
-Then, we take the mean of all the differences across the puzzle sizes, $\overline{\Delta\overline{A_{\mathrm{puzzle}}}}=0.47\pm0.04$.
+To get an overall comparison score, we compute the t-statistic between scores for all puzzle sizes.
+We start by computing the difference in puzzle-level accuracy means, $\Delta\overline{A_{\mathrm{puzzle}}}$, for each puzzle size evaluated by both LLMs (as illustrated in Appendix~\ref{app:model_comparison}).
+Then, we take the mean of all the differences across the puzzle sizes, $\overline{\Delta\overline{A_{\mathrm{puzzle}}}}=0.47\pm0.04$ and a $t$-statistic of 13.
 This shows that o3-mini performs significantly better than GPT-4o mini on these puzzles.
 Almost half the puzzles were only solved by o3-mini.